 Secondary School Teacher in CalgaryHousing & Career Guide · 2026

-Alberta's zero provincial income tax gives Secondary School Teachers an immediate take-home advantage of roughly $6K per year compared to BC or Ontario.
+Alberta's lower provincial income tax rates (10–15%) and no PST give Secondary School Teachers a meaningful take-home advantage compared to BC or Ontario.
 Public sector Secondary School Teacher roles come with strong pensions and benefits that are often undervalued when comparing to private sector salaries.
-On the housing side, a Secondary School Teacher in Calgary faces a manageable market — requiring approximately 8 yr 2 mo of gross income to own a 2-bedroom condo, with rent consuming roughly 29.2% of pre-tax salary.
+On the housing side, a Secondary School Teacher in Calgary faces a l3 under pressure market — requiring approximately 8 yr 2 mo of gross income to own a 2-bedroom home, with rent consuming roughly 29.2% of pre-tax salary.

 How Calgary compares for Secondary School Teachers